Dr. Jacqueline Turner, Director of Student Services / Title IX Coordinator

 School Social Workers

-Request for services or referrals come from school counselors, teachers, administrators, parents, students themselves, and community individuals and agency staffs, depending on the nature of the situation.
+Requests for services or referrals come from school counselors, teachers, administrators, parents, students themselves, and community individuals and agency staff, depending on the nature of the situation.

 Family Connection of Georgia